Jason2Brownlee/blog/content/posts/pocket-money.md

 My eldest son is saving for a new phone.

+Apparently hand-me-down iphones don't cut it any more.
+Too many cracks, too slow.
+Whatever.

-We said he could not draw upon his savings.
-He is putting his 2024 Christmas and 2025 Chinese New year money towards the effort.
+We said he could not draw upon his savings, they're for a first car, or something.
+As such, he is putting his 2024 Christmas and 2025 Chinese New year money towards this new effort.

 He also worked during the summer for his grandparents (washed windows) and great-auntie (front of shop in a cafe).